egeloen/ivory-serializer/doc/definition/groups.md

 # Groups

 The groups allows you include properties based on the runtime groups provided via the context.
+Be aware that if you don't configure groups, the serializer will automatically use the group `Default` for your property.

 ## Example